aaryapatel007/aaryapatel007/README.md

 I live in Delhi NCR and love building awesome AI tools which can benefit the humankind.
 You can reach me on [Linkedin](https://www.linkedin.com/in/aaryapatel007/).

-- 🔭 I like to work on Computer Vision / Robotics / Reinforcement Learning / AI in Heathcare applications.
+- 🔭 I like to work on Computer Vision / Robotics / Reinforcement Learning / AI in Healthcare applications.
 - 👯 I’m looking to collaborate on AI for social good applications.
 - 💬 Ask me about anything.
 - 📫 How to reach me: Linkedin or email me.